iverabrahamsen/lelo_ex_sky130a/README.md

 [![DOCS](../../actions/workflows/docs.yaml/badge.svg)](../../actions/workflows/docs.yaml)

 # Who
-ivera
+Iver Abrahamsen

 # Why

 This module implements a simple 1‑to‑4 CMOS current mirror.
-It is used as an introductory block to learn the Sky130A PDK,
-XSchem schematic entry, ngspice simulation, and Magic layout.
+It is used as an introductory block to learn the Sky130A PDK, XSchem schematic entry, ngspice simulation, and Magic layout.

 # How